 WE FIGHT FOR YOUR RIGHTS!

-Whether your case is a felony or misdemeanor, district attorneys take domestic violence charges very seriously and the consequences for a conviction can be devastating.
+Whether your case is a felony or misdemeanor, district attorneys take domestic violence charges very seriously and the consequences of a conviction can be devastating.
 You face losing your gun rights, your freedom and your ability to see your partner and your children.

 LET OUR ATTORNEYS MAKE THE DIFFERENCE IN YOUR CASE